This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 We will answer these simple questions in detail.

-If you found this information helpful, I would appreciate it if you could "share" it.
+If you found this helpful, I would appreciate it if you could "share" it.

-If you would like to know more about other annual events, customs, and festivals in Japan, please click here to learn more about annual events in traditional Japanese culture .
+Also, if you want to know about other annual events, customs, and festivals in Japan,

 ---- table of contents ----